satyavratgaur/OpenAI-bot/README.md

-# OpenAI API Quickstart - Node.js example app
+# OpenAI API - Next.js app

 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.